akka/akka/akka-docs/src/main/paradox/actors.md

 next behavior is explicitly installed.

 The other way of using `become` does not replace but add to the top of the behavior stack.
-In this case care must be taken to ensure that the number of “pop” operations (i.e. `unbecome`) matches the number of “push” ones in the long run, otherwise this amounts to a memory leak (which is why this behavior is not the default).
+In this case, care must be taken to ensure that the number of “pop” operations (i.e. `unbecome`) matches the number of “push” ones in the long run, otherwise this amounts to a memory leak (which is why this behavior is not the default).